bjornet/ttb/README.md

 ## Future

 Jira support is soon in progress.
 The goal is to be able to create a branch from a ticket number.
 The branch name will be the ticket number and the title of the ticket.
 The ticket number will be prepended with the ticket type.
-For example, `feature/TTB-1234-This is the title of the ticket`.
+For example, `feature/ttb-1234-this-is-the-title-of-the-ticket`.

 ## Development